Only my blood speaks to you in my veins,

 as after some oration fairly spoke

-by a beloved Prince, there doth appear
+by a beloved Prince1, there doth appear

 among the buzzing pleased multitude.